GaryHostt/Oracle_Integration/README.md

 - For Fusion application users seeking to move ***large*** quantities of data, click [here](https://garyhostt.github.io/Oracle_Data_Integrator/) to see how to use BICC, Object Storage, Oracle Data Integrator, and Autonomous Database in conjunction.

-- SaaS customers may be interested in the [Oracle Integration for Oracle SaaS edition](https://docs.oracle.com/en/cloud/paas/integration-cloud/integration-cloud-auton/differences-oracle-integration-and-oracle-integration-oracle-saas.html), depending on their requirements.

 If this is your first time hearing about OIC, check out the [OIC Product homepage](https://www.oracle.com/middleware/application-integration/).
 OIC can also complement [cloud native applications deployed on OCI](https://garyhostt.github.io/OCI_DevOps/).

 If you do not have an OIC environment, you can start with this [tutorial](https://www.oracle.com/webfolder/s/assets/demo/integration-simulator/index.html#step1) that simulates an environment for you.
 You can follow [these instructions](https://docs.oracle.com/en/cloud/paas/integration-cloud/integration-cloud-auton/create-oracle-integration-instance.html#GUID-EC63C933-34BF-4B13-94F7-E2979A1668DB) so spin up an instance.
 Once you have OIC spun up, start with these [beginner tutorials](https://docs.oracle.com/en/cloud/paas/integration-cloud/tutorials.html) or the 'Beginner Workshops' later in this repository.